-These small beetles attack weakened or stressed trees as well as apparently healthy trees; often in nursery settings.
-However, they also attack trees in the landscape.
+These small beetles attack weakened or stressed trees as well as apparently healthy trees.
+Attacked trees are usually in nursery settings; however, they will also attack landscape trees.
 Hosts for X. germanus include ash, beech, birch, dogwood, holly, linden, maple, pine and many others.
 Hosts for X. crassiusculus include: Styrax, redbud, dogwood, maple, plum, ornamental cherry, sweet gum, magnolia, azalea and many more.
-After a couple consecutive warm day, females fly to hosts and bore into twigs, branches or trunks of trees.
-As the female constructs the oviposition chamber, she inoculates the tree with a fungus, which clogs xylem tissues and interferes with vascular functions.
+After several consecutive warm days, females fly to hosts and bore into twigs, branches or trunks of trees.
+While constructing the oviposition chamber, females inoculate the tree with a fungus which clogs xylem tissues and interferes with vascular functions.
 Visual evidence of beetles in trees include: toothpick-like frass projections sticking out from infested branches or trunks, small holes on infested branches, or areas of sap oozing/"weeping".
 Infested trees may die from the galleries, introduced fungus, or from pathogenic fungi such as Fusarium taking advantage of entry points caused by the tunneling.
-Research has found it takes 55 days to complete development from egg to adult.
+It takes 55 days to complete development from egg to adult.